algolia/places/README.md

 ## Deprecation of service
 > Places is going away on May 31st 2022.
 [Read our blog post announcement.](https://www.algolia.com/blog/product/sunsetting-our-places-feature/)
+> Places is going away on May 31st 2022.
+[Read our blog post announcement.](https://www.algolia.com/blog/product/sunsetting-our-places-feature/)
+> Places is going away on May 31st 2022.
+[Read our blog post announcement.](https://www.algolia.com/blog/product/sunsetting-our-places-feature/)
+> Places is going away on May 31st 2022.
+[Read our blog post announcement.](https://www.algolia.com/blog/product/sunsetting-our-places-feature/)
+> Places is going away on May 31st 2022.
+[Read our blog post announcement.](https://www.algolia.com/blog/product/sunsetting-our-places-feature/)
+> Places is going away on May 31st 2022.
+[Read our blog post announcement.](https://www.algolia.com/blog/product/sunsetting-our-places-feature/)

 ## Introduction